tommythorn/Reduceron/README.md

 Unfortunately programs can't currently be loaded dynamically but are baked into the FPGA image.
 It's a high priority goal to change that.

-## WHERE IS THIS GOING?

-### Plan ###

-  1. Port to Verilog and remove Xilinx-isms.
-DONE!

-  2. Shrink to fit mid-sized FPGA kits (eg. DE2-115 and BeMicroCV-A9).
-     DONE!

-  3. Rework Lava and the Reduceron implementation to be more composable and elastic; this means fewer or no global assumptions about timing.
-ONGOING!

-  4. Support load/store to an external bus (the key difficulty is stalling while waiting on the bus).

-  5. Use the program memory as a cache, making programs dynamically loadable and dramatically raise the size limits.

-### Eventual Plan ###

-  - Move the heap [and tospace] to external memory
-  - Add a heap cache/newspace memory
-  - Implement the emu-32.c representation for the external heap
-  - Much richer primitives
-  - Haskell front-end

-### Long Term Plan ###

-  - Research the design space; explore parallelism

 ## OPEN QUESTIONS, with answers from Matthew: